jmscslgroup/ROSBagReader/README.md

 Currently, __`ROSBagReader`__ does not support every ROS datatype.
 However, __`ROSBagReader`__ supports only those ROS data types that are important when working with Autonomous Vehicle Testbed [CAT Vehicle Testbed](https://github.com/jmscslgroup/catvehicle) developed at the University of Arizona.
 The testbed publishes and subscribes to topics on laser data, camera data, velocity data, steering data, brake and acceleration data.
-As a result, developers provide support for only following data types:
+As a result, developers provide support for only the following data types:

 - sensor_msgs/LaserScan (For laser data)
 - geometry_msgs/Twist (For input and output velocity data)
 - sensor_msgs/CompressedImage (For compressed images captured from cameras)
 - nav_msgs/Odometry (For GPS odometry data)
-- geometry_msgs/Wrench (For output steering, output brake and output accelerator data)
+- geometry_msgs/Wrench (For output steering, output brake, and output accelerator data)

 ## Installation and Usage
 1. Clone this git repository